 - FAQ about Ukraine and TOP Attractions

 Ukraine has 24 counties that all have something special to offer to visitors and tourists alike.
 While traveling through Ukraine and visiting different cities and villages you will be pleasantly surprised by the variety of different traditions, cuisines, and cultural places to visit.
-But the most important treasure of Ukraine is its people — welcoming, friendly, kind, sincere, and wearing their hearts on their sleeves — many are willing to help when needed through offering support and assistance.
+But the most important treasure of Ukraine is its people — welcoming, friendly, kind, sincere, and wearing their hearts on their sleeves — many are willing to help when needed by offering support and assistance.
 The English language is quite popular in Ukraine and is widely used, especially by the younger generations of this impressive Slavic country.
 Despite its vastness you will never feel lost in Ukraine — its people will be there to guide you and help you on your journey.
 No visitor would go hungry in Ukraine and no matter which doorstep you find yourself on during your journey, you will be offered a lovely spread of food to make sure that you, the guest, are well looked after and feels welcome.

 As with any country you may visit Ukrainian prices may differ from what you are used to.
 The current exchange rate is around 37 Hryvnia to £1 and $1 (US) is equal to around 28 Hryvnia.
 This can vary on a regular basis so ensure you check before you fly!
 Here we list some of the average prices for some of those things you may want to get while you are there!

 - ⏩ Fancy a beer?
-Ukraine has its own domestic beers which will cost, on average, 30 Hryvnia a pint (81p or $1.12).
+Ukraine has its own domestic beers which will cost, on average, 30 Hryvnia a pint ($1.12).
 If you are looking for an imported beer that you are already used to you will pay a little extra but on average this will cost you 44 Hryvnia per 330ml bottle (£1.19 or $1.65).
 Whichever you choose you are sure to find a beer you will love for the best-rated price in Europe!

 - ⏩ Ice cream.
 Anyone traveling in the summer will tell you that one thing, and one thing only, is needed on a hot day….ice cream.
 The locals will tell you that a decent price for good ice cream is around 100 Hryvnia (£2.70 or $3.74).
 Cool yourself down with a sweet treat for a reasonable price!

 - ⏩ Meal.
 Visiting Ukraine with a loved one?
 Met a special someone during your visit?
-Why not go out for a lovely meal at a local restaurant.
+Why not go out for a lovely meal at a local restaurant?
 A three-course meal will cost, on average, 600 Hryvnia (£16 or $22) for both of you.
 Such incredible prices coupled with Ukraine’s many delicious dishes will have you popping into every restaurant you pass!

 In short, the prices for tourists visiting Ukraine are fantastic and you will certainly have enough money to explore Ukraine no matter what your budget!

 Despite Ukraine’s vast land size and growing population, it has been relatively lucky in terms of Covid-19.
 They are one of the very few countries to have never entered the ‘Red Zone’ making it a very safe place to visit.
 If you are double vaccinated you can travel to Ukraine with no stress as long as you provide proof of your vaccinations.
-If not, it would be wise to take a test up to 48 hours before your arrivals and provide proof of a negative result.
+If not, it would be wise to take a test up to 48 hours before your arrival and provide proof of a negative result.
 You may also be asked to do a test on arrival which provides quick results (within half an hour).
 Many restrictions in Ukraine have been lifted but some places may still have restricted measures in place so ensure you check before you visit restaurants, shopping areas, or entertainment venues.
 It is advised that you keep a face covering with you at all times just as a precaution so that you have access to one if needed.
 You will find lots of sanitizing stations at the entrance and exits of most public places and staff are expected to sanitize themselves regularly.
 You can travel to Ukraine and rest assured that you will be as safe as possible.